Robert Pampel, Ph.D.

 Options vary by semester.

 The majority of honors courses are dual-listed courses, which means that both honors students and non-honors students can enroll in the course.
 Dual-listed courses involve supplemental or enriched assignments for students to earn honors credit.
-Honors students must register specifically for the honors section of the course (designated by an H in the section number) and must complete the supplemental or enriched honors work.
-Students may not opt out of the honors section or the honors work after the University add/drop deadline, except with departmental approval.
+To earn honors credit, students must register specifically for the honors section of the course (designated by an H in the section number) and must complete the supplemental or enriched honors work.
+Students may not opt out of the honors section or the honors work after the University add/drop deadline, except with instructor approval.
+The Honors Program selects dual-listed courses with an eye toward satisfying University Core Curriculum Ways of Thinking requirements or other attributes in the Core.

-Students may elect to earn honors credit through a non-honors course by contracting the class with the professor.
-The course must be at the 3000- or 4000- level in the student's major or minor area.
-Students must submit an Honors Contract Agreement with the professor’s support that describes supplemental or enriched assignments the student will complete for honors credit.
-Contracts must be submitted to the UHP for approval by the first Friday of the semester.
-Students may not opt out of the honors work, which is graded pass/no pass.
-For the course to count towards the student’s honors requirements, the student must pass the Honors work and earn a B or better in the course.
+Students may elect to earn honors credit through a non-honors course by contracting the class with the instructor.
+The course must be at the 3000- or 4000- level in the student's major, minor or closely related area of study.
+Students must submit an Honors Contract Agreement with the instructor's support that describes supplemental or enriched assignments the student will complete for honors credit.
+For the course to count towards the student’s honors requirements, the student must pass the honors work and earn a B or better in the course.

 To remain active in the program, students must earn academic credit in an honors course or experience each semester (some exceptions apply, depending on a student's progress and standing in the Honors Program).

-Students must earn a B or better in honors courses.
-This includes all courses with the "HR" subject code, all dual-listed honors courses, as well as all contracted honors courses.
-Honors courses for which a student earns less than a B will not count toward meeting UHP requirements.
-Students also must maintain at least a 3.5 cumulative grade point average to remain in good standing with the UHP.
-Student progress is reviewed at the end of each semester; students below a 3.5 cumulative grade point average may enter a probation status or be dismissed from the program.
+Students must earn a B or better in honors courses (or a grade of S for courses graded on a Satisfactory/Unsatisfactory scale).
+This includes all courses with the HR subject code, all dual-listed honors courses, as well as all contracted honors courses.
+Honors courses for which a student earns less than a B will not count toward meeting honors requirements.
+Students also must maintain at least a 3.5 cumulative GPA to remain in good standing with the Honors Program.
+Student progress is reviewed at the end of each semester; students below a 3.5 cumulative GPA may enter a probation status or be dismissed from the program.

 HR 1980 - Independent Study